-Abbott in mid-September released a report in which he called for prohibiting local adoption of red-light cameras and pre-empting any local ordinances or policies permitting red-light cameras already in force.
-The law would need to be approved in the Legislature, which convenes Jan.
-8.
+In mid-September Gov. Abbott released a report in which he called for prohibiting local adoption of red-light cameras and pre-empting any local ordinances or policies permitting red-light cameras already in force.

 For more from Community Impact, click here.